Treebate Terms and Conditions

 • The Administrators may in their absolute discretion approve or refuse an application for a rebate.

-You must not submit a false claim or provide misleading information to the Administrators or breach any of these Terms.
-Failure to comply with this requirement may constitute a criminal offence and/or you may be required to repay the rebate which amount will be deemed to be a debt due and payable by you upon demand.
+• You must not submit a false claim or provide misleading information to the Administrators or breach any of these Terms.
+Failure to comply with this requirement may result in your claim being declined, recovery of any rebate amount paid (as a debt due and payable by you upon demand) and may constitute a criminal offence.

 Collection and management of personal information